Skip to main content

 Turborepo requires `package.json` scripts to be defined for every project.
 This results in the same scripts being repeated constantly.

 moon avoids this overhead by using [task inheritance](#unique-features).
-No more repitition.
+No more repetition.

 CI